Eniiyanu/Air-Quality-Prediction/README.md

-# Zindi Air Quality Prediction from Low-Cost IoT Devices
+# Air Quality Prediction from Low-Cost IoT Devices

-Welcome to the Zindi Air Quality Prediction project!
+Welcome to the Air Quality Prediction project!
 This repository contains the solution for predicting CO2 levels using low-cost IoT devices.
-The project is part of a competition hosted by Zindi, where I achieved third place.
+The project is part of a hackathon hosted on Zindi, where I emerged third place.

 ## Table of Contents